Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 A) Sometimes you may have to choose a certain region rather than another due to compliance with certain local regulations which your data is bound by.

-B) You may also take latency in consideration.
-If the data needs to be accessed by the end-user with minimum latencey, then maybe it's best to have your applications deployed in a region that's as close to your end-users as possible.
+B) You may also take latency into consideration.
+If the data needs to be accessed by the end-user with minimum latency, then maybe it's best to have your applications deployed in a region that's as close to your end-users as possible.

-C) Another factors to consider is the cost, as the costs can vary widely from a region to the other.
+C) Another factor to consider is the cost, as the costs can vary widely from a region to the other.

 D) You should also check where the new AWS services and features that you may need to use are deployed, as AWS new services and features get deployed to different AWS regions gradually.